 Ireland very briefly

-Ireland has had a turbulent history and been impacted by many difference groups.
+Ireland has had a turbulent history and been impacted by many different groups.
 Around 300BC the Celts arrived in Ireland from the European mainland, their influence still flavours Ireland and the Gaelic language.
 In the mid 5th century Saint Patrick and other Christian missionaries arrived and produced treasures such as the Book of Kells and the carved stone crosses, still seen all over the country.
 During the 8th and 9th century the Vikings established Dublin as a central slave depot and where finally routed by Brian Boru, the High King of Ireland in 1014.

 The 12th century saw the arrival of the Normans.
 Their influence increased agriculture and commerce and their builders created walled towns, castles and churches, some which still stand today.
 Only seven years after King Henry VIII declared himself head of the Church of England (1534 AD) he had the Irish Parliament declare him King of Ireland (1541 AD).
-For the next two hundred years Ireland saw an influx of English and Scottish Protestant settlers.
-Many settling in Ulster.
+For the next two hundred years Ireland saw an influx of English and Scottish Protestant settlers, many settling in Ulster.
 Between the mass immigration of Protestants settlers and the heavy restrictions enforced on Catholics this was a period of great upheaval.